nekonaute/pogobot/Software/binary_installation/readme.md

 Reboot the robot.
 It will then display the "pogoboot >" prompt

-For The robot to download and restart with the new code, execute (on the robot):
+For the robot to download and restart with the new code, execute (on the robot):

 ```
 serialboot